 If you have a will, you’ve likely found what you deem to be a fair division of assets.
 But, have you done it in a way that will appease everyone?
 Estate planning can be a difficult task simply because no one wants to think about what may happen after they die.
-Still, another reason it can be a challenge is because of the choices we must make.
+Still, another reason it can be a challenge is because of the choices we must make and family dynamics.

 The division of assets and inheritance money can seem fairly straightforward for some.
 For others, who have a large family that may not get along, it can be a complicated and stressful task.

 Additional Reading for Smart Estate Planning

 - Who needs a will?
 And why?

 - 3 moments when you should review your estate plan

 - Is creating a will online safe?

 - What happens to your assets after you die?

 - Who is responsible for your debt after you pass away?